getweber/weber-docs/doc/dependencies.rst

 Backend Other Dependencies
 --------------------------

 Non-Pythonic dependencies should be installed manually on the development machine.
-Ansible_ or Docker_ will take care of installing these dependencies in the production environment, so they have to be specified in ``ansible/roles/common/vars/main.yml``.
-Even if you deploy using Docker instead of Ansible, :ref:`manage_app` will install these specified packages inside the Docker image.
+Ansible_ will take care of installing these dependencies in the production environment, so they have to be specified in ``ansible/roles/common/vars/main.yml``.

 Frontend Dependencies
 ---------------------